There's no cure for this progressive movement disorder, but treatments can help significantly improve your symptoms.

 Supportive therapies can help ease some of the symptoms and complications of Parkinson's disease, such as pain, fatigue and depression.
 When performed in combination with your treatments, these therapies might improve your quality of life:

 Tai chi.
 An ancient form of Chinese exercise, tai chi uses slow, flowing motions that may improve flexibility, balance and muscle strength.
 Tai chi also may help prevent falls.
 Several forms of tai chi are tailored for people of any age or physical condition.

 A study showed that tai chi may improve the balance of people with mild to moderate Parkinson's disease more than stretching and resistance training do.

 Living with any chronic illness can be difficult, and it's not uncommon to feel angry, depressed or discouraged at times.
 Parkinson's disease can be profoundly frustrating as walking, talking and even eating become more difficult and time-consuming.

 Depression is common in people with Parkinson's disease.
 But antidepressant medicines can help ease the symptoms of depression, so talk with your health care team if you're feeling persistently sad or hopeless.

 Although friends and family can be your best allies, the understanding of people who know what you're going through can be especially helpful.
 Support groups aren't for everyone.
 However, for many people with Parkinson's disease and their families, a support group can be a good resource for practical information about Parkinson's disease.

 Also, groups offer a place for you to find people who are going through similar situations and can support you.

-You're likely to first see your primary care doctor.
-However, you may then be referred to a doctor trained in nervous system disorders (neurologist).
+You're likely to first see a health care professional.
+You may then be referred to a doctor trained in nervous system disorders, called a neurologist.

 Because there's often a lot to discuss, it's a good idea to prepare for your appointment.
-Here's some information to help you get ready for your appointment and what to expect from your doctor.
+Here's some information to help you get ready for your appointment.